 Severe Weather Warnings & Watches

-People are advised to keep up to date with the latest forecasts in case any Watches are upgraded to Warnings, or further areas are added.
+People are advised to keep up to date with the latest forecasts in case any changes are made.

 Heavy Rain Watch

-Forecast: Periods of heavy rain.
+Forecast: Periods of rain, heavy at times.
 Rainfall amounts may approach warning criteria.

 Road Snowfall Warnings